 Homes with automatic sprinkler systems can use about 50 percent more water outdoors than those without them.
 Check your summertime water bill—how does your warmer weather water use compare to winter months?
 Here are some tips for keeping water use under control:

 - Timing is everything: Know how much water your landscape actually needs before you set your sprinkler.
 Your local utility can offer recommendations for how much water certain plants need in your region and best times to water.
-Generally, it's best to water lawns and landscapes in the early morning and late evening because significant amounts of water can be lost due to evaporation during the heat of the day.
+Generally, it's best to water lawns and landscapes in the early morning and evening, after the sun goes down, because significant amounts of water can be lost due to evaporation during the heat of the day.

 - Look for the label: If your system uses a clock timer, consider upgrading to a WaterSense labeled controller which acts like a thermostat for your lawn, using local weather data to determine when and how much to water, reducing waste and improving plant health.
 Replacing a standard clock timer with a WaterSense labeled irrigation controller can save an average home nearly 8,800 gallons of water annually.